marancibia/marancibia.github.io/adb/shared/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

      >**Note:** If a **User Action Required** message is displayed when you open the notebook, click **Allow Run**.

-## Task 2: Review the Customer Table
+## Task 2: Create and Review Customer and Order Status Tables

 You'll view the sample table for the scenario.